-Most small business leaders already know that they need some sort of antivirus software installed and running on business computers.
+Most business leaders already know that they need some sort of antivirus software installed and running on business computers.
 This is often also only one piece of software on their list of digital tools, as many business run communication tools, web hosting tools and much more on their business computers too.
 Although, with the launch of DigitalSupermarket and similar websites that help to compare digital tools, it’s becoming easier for businesses to balance all of it.
 But even with antivirus software installed, how can they be sure their system is protected and optimized?

 Are you using a consumer or a business antivirus solution?

 Individually installing a consumer antivirus program on each workstation may seem cheap and easy, but it also means you are trusting control of security to your end users.
 Are they qualified to make the right decisions when the software hits on a threat?
 Can you trust them to keep the software updated?
 Conversely, with a business solution, you get administrative control over this vital process, ensuring all workstations are under the same protocol and all are protected from the latest malware threats.

 Does the antivirus solution always up-to-date with a broad-range of protection from viruses, malware and spyware?